My tooth after a root canal hurts when I chew or press on it

 You might feel pain when chewing or biting down because this puts pressure on the healing tissue underneath.

-However, some types of pain are abnormal and usually mean something isn’t right, especially if the pain is long-lasting, persistent, or intensely throbbing.
+However, some types of pain are abnormal and can signal an infection, especially if the pain is long-lasting, persistent, or intensely throbbing.
+Talk to your dentist if you are experiencing these symptoms.

-We will break down the different types of pain after root canal treatment, explain when you should be concerned, and guide you on what actions to take.
+We will break down the different types of pain after root canal treatment, when to be concerned, and how to manage it.

 In this article...